zoeyxrz/social_network/README.md

 # Social Network

 ## PJ_Media.RMD
-is the code file of final project. which is to analyze a sample network containing media (newspaper and TV) channels and users of these channels.
+PJ_Media.RMD is the code file of final project, which is to analyze a sample network containing media (newspaper and TV) channels and users of these channels.
 By finishing this project we are able to answer the following questions:
 1. Which are the top 3 most popular channels overall?
 2. How many channels does the average user consume?